-This data protection declaration explains to you the type, scope and purpose of the processing of personal data (hereinafter referred to as “data”) within our online offer and the associated websites, functions and contents as well as external online presences, e.g. our social media profile (hereinafter jointly referred to as “online offer”).
-With regard to the terms used, such as “processing” or “person responsible”, we refer to the definitions in Art.
-4 of the Basic Data Protection Ordinance (DSGVO).
+This data protection declaration informs you about the nature, scope and purpose of the processing of personal data (hereinafter referred to as “data”) within our online offer and the websites, functions and content associated with it, as well as external online presences, such as our social media profiles (hereinafter collectively referred to as “online offer”).
+With regard to the terminology used, such as “processing” or “responsible party”, we refer to the definitions in Article 4 of the General Data Protection Regulation (DSGVO).

 T: +49 234 720 285 00